 If there is one reliable fact in this world, it is that the costs of energy will only keep rising.
 Homeowners certainly know this fact well as prices have risen significantly in the past 20 years and will keep doing so.
+Which is why it is very important to maintain energy efficient homes.
 Even when these costs temporarily drop, they inevitably rise again in summer months for cooling and wintertime for heating.
 With hardwood flooring being one of the top features home buyers look for in their next residence, many wonder, "Are hardwood floors energy efficient?"

 While no type of flooring will substantially cut your energy costs, there are ways to improve home comfort and enhance energy efficiency with these surfaces.
 Below are some tips for that as well as to answer that question of, "Are hardwood floors energy efficient?"

 Draft-proofing is one of the best ways to answer, "Are hardwood floors energy efficient?"
 You can save between $25 and $40 per year through this tactic.
 Couple draft-proofing with other methods likes turning off lights, appliances and electronics when you are not using them and your energy bills will decrease slightly.

 Draft-proof for energy efficiency by installing door sweeps at the base of each door in your home.
 These sweeps block drafts, whether from the outdoors or inside draftiness.
 They can help each room retain its own heat or cooling to cut down on lost energy and your ultimate heating or air conditioning costs.

 Another draft-proof method is use of area rugs to keep your rooms warmer.
 Area rugs also help with acoustics, keeping sounds from bouncing from the hard surfaces.

 Fill Gaps In Your Hardwood Flooring to Make it More Energy Efficient